If you need assistance with logging in, please email [email protected]

 Bend-La Pine Schools provides transportation services for elementary students who live more than 1 mile from their school of residence, and for secondary students who live more than 1.5 miles from their school of residence, as required by state law (Board Policy EEAB-AR).

 Distance is calculated from residence property boundary to school property boundary using Google Maps.

 Only students eligible for transportation services will be transported.
 Parents or guardians may not ride the school bus with their students.
 Students who do not attend school are not allowed to ride the bus.
 It is Bend-La Pine Schools’ goal to provide safe and efficient transportation.

 Students who attend a school outside their school of residence boundary are required to provide their own transportation to and from school (Board Policy JC-AR).
 All students riding a fixed general education route must be routed to their school bus in order for the district to be able to quickly notify parents in the event of an emergency.
-Students may not "hop on" any bus that will take them to school.
-For the safety of your student, prior arrangements with transportation must be made in advance.
+Students may not "hop on" any bus that will take them to school, nor ride home with a friend if they are not registered to the route.
+For the safety of your student, only registered students my ride the bus.

 Students with special needs may qualify for special transportation if they are unable to access school without it.
 Transportation must be included in your student's individualized education plan (IEP) to receive service.